Dmitrii44/PoeSmoother/README.md

  * This tool is using VisualGGPK (many thank's to creators) to disable unwanted effects from the game.

- - Completely removes rain particles.
+ - Completely removes all particles.
  - Removes particle effects from skills.
  - Lower ground effects particles.
  - Removes sound effects for Spectre, Golems, Chars, Portals, Waypoints.
  - Change ItemFilter default sound 9 with user choice sound.
  - Completely removes Extra Gore from uniques items.

- - possibility to add more...

   ...working in progress